Johannes Valentinus Andreae: Life

 Andreae was born at Herrenberg, Württemberg, the son of Johannes Andreae (1554–1601), the superintendent of Herrenberg and later the abbot of Königsbronn.
+His father made several alchemical attempts to create gold and on his death, the family found themselves bankrupt.
 His mother Maria Moser went to Tübingen as a widow and was court apothecary 1607–1617.

 The young Andreae studied theology and natural sciences 1604–1606.
 He befriended Christoph Besold who encouraged Andreae's interest in esotericism.
 Ca. 1605 he wrote the first version of "The Chemical Wedding of Christian Rosekreutz".
 He was refused the final examination and church service, probably for attaching a pasquill (offensive, libelous note) to the chancellor Enzlin's door, on the occasion of his marriage.
+He was then expelled from Tübingen.
 After that, he taught young nobles and hiked with his students through Switzerland, France, Austria and Italy.
 He visited Dillingen, a bastion of the Jesuits, whom he regarded as the Antichrist.
 In 1608 he returned to Tübingen.
 He came to know Tobias Hess, a Paracelsian physician with an interest in apocalyptic prophecy.
 From 1610 till 1612 Andreae traveled.

 In 1612 he resumed his theological studies in Tübingen.
 After the final examination in 1614, he became deacon in Vaihingen an der Enz, and in 1620 priest in Calw.
 Here he reformed the school and social institutions, and established institutions for charity and other aids.
 To this end, he initiated the Christliche Gottliebende Gesellschaft ("Christian God-loving Society").
 In 1628 he planned a "Unio Christiana".
 He obtained funds and brought effective help for the reconstruction of Calw, which was destroyed in the Battle of Nördlingen (1634) by the imperial troops and visited by pestilence.
 In 1639, he became preacher at the court and councillor of the consistory (Konsistorialrat) in Stuttgart, where he advocated a fundamental church reform.
 He became also a spiritual adviser to a royal princess of Württemberg.

 Among other things, he promoted the Tübinger Stift, a hall of residence and teaching which was a seminary owned and supported by the Evangelical-Lutheran Church in Württemberg, in South West Germany.
 The Stift was founded as an Augustinian monastery in the Middle Ages, but after the Reformation (in 1536), Duke Ulrich turned the Stift into a seminary which served to prepare Protestant pastors for Württemberg.
 A prominent student of the Stift during this period was Johannes Kepler.

+In 1641 he was awarded a Doctorate in Theology from Tübingen.

 In 1646, Andreae was made a member of the Fruchtbringende Gesellschaft ("Fruitbearing Society"), where he got the company-nickname der Mürbe ("the soft").
 In 1650, he assumed direction of the monasterial school Bebenhausen, and in 1654, he became abbot of the evangelical monasterial school of Adelberg.
 He died in Stuttgart.